rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 # Benchmarks for Membrane Protein Energy Functions

-This is a set of scientific benchmark tests to fit and evaluate membrane protein modeling energy functions.
+This is a set of scientific benchmark tests for evaluating membrane protein modeling energy functions.
 The test probe an energy function's ability to capture membrane protein orientation, stability, sequence, and structure.
 The methods are described in detail in the citation below.

  - Alford RF & Gray JJ (2020) "Diverse scientific benchmarks reveal optimization imperatives for implicit membrane energy functions" _In Preparation_